pierrediedhiou/cybersecurity-journey/glossary.md

 mathematically linked keys: a public key and a private key
 - **Password Salting** — Adding a random value (salt) to a password before hashing it, making rainbow table attacks ineffective
+- **P (Polynomial Time)** — A class of computational problems whose solution can be found efficiently in polynomial time (not exponential)
+- **Password Cracking** — The process of recovering plaintext passwords from stored hash values using tools like John the Ripper or Hashcat
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely